 Cleaning the home is essential for getting rid of allergies.
 However, what happens when the cleaning product chemicals irritate you?

 The strong scents and chemicals used for cleaning can irritate your senses even more than they were.
-Many people don’t realize that candles are another culprit of releasing chemicals in the air.
+Many people don’t realize that candles are another culprit of releasing chemicals into the air.
 Cheaply made products are most likely to irritate.

 Try looking for natural cleaning alternatives to help disinfect the home and keep your sinuses clear.